zhexuphd/zhexuphd.github.io/_pages/code.md

 A BERTopic framework for news analysis, using entropy and maximal marginal relevance to improve topic quality and diversity.

 **VisFrameCluster**
-An MLLM-augmented framework for inductive visual frame analysis, combining multi-image integration, theory-informed prompting, semantic embedding, and unsupervised clustering with human-in-the-loop validation (forthcoming).
+An inductive visual framing framework using MLLMs, semantic embedding, and clustering with human-in-the-loop validation (forthcoming).